hotwax/bopis/README.md

 * Feature request

 While writing issues, please be as specific as possible.
 All requests regarding support with implementation or application setup should be sent to.
+# UI / UX Resources
+You may find some useful resources for improving the UI / UX of the app <a href="https://www.figma.com/community/file/885791511781717756" target="_blank">here</a>.

+# Join the community on Discord
+If you have any questions or ideas feel free to join our Discord channel: <a href="https://discord.gg/DMHTcSKt" target="_blank">invitation</a> link

+# The license

+Bopis app is completely free and released under the Apache v2.0 License.
+Check <a href="https://github.com/hotwax/bopis/blob/main/LICENSE" target="_blank">LICENSE</a> for more details.